 Libertarians draw on a wealth of arguments for liberty or against state action.
 We have moral arguments grounded in natural rights, consequentialism, and virtue.
 We have economic arguments about the efficiency of markets.
 But for me, prior to those is an attitude about government.
 I mean “prior to” not in the sense of “having higher value.”
 The moral arguments in favor of libertarianism are both crucial and compelling.
 No, what I mean by attitude being prior to philosophy is that my general disposition–finding something in my gut wrong with the claim by some of a right to rule–informs and influences my thinking.
 It would be dishonest of me to claim otherwise.
 To borrow a phrase from critical theory, my distaste for exercises of power is “always already” present in my philosophy.

-That’s why I’m deeply troubled by the willingness I see from so many on both the left and the right to embrace the state as an agent for social change.
+That’s why I’m deeply troubled by the willingness I see from so many on both the left and the right to embrace the state as an agent for societal change.
 Like them, I believe strongly that beneficence is a virtue, one we ought to behave in accord with.
-Yet from that antecedent, libertarians and non-libertarians arrive at rather different views of the state’s proper role.
+Yet from that antecedent, libertarians and non‐libertarians arrive at rather different views of the state’s proper role.

-In my experience, the non-libertarian’s thinking process goes something like this: “I am a person motivated by beneficence to improve the lives of my fellow human beings.
+In my experience, the non‐libertarian position goes something like this: “I am motivated by beneficence to improve the lives of my fellow human beings.
 While this means I ought to behave kindly to those I know in my day to day life and help them when I am able, such personal acts remain terribly limited in scope.
 Doing good means doing good not just for my family and friends, but for humanity.
 As but one person, I’m incapable of such grand effect.
 Therefore, I should work with others in order to amplify my efforts.
 And if we really want to make large scale positive changes, and have those changes stick, we need to work through the government.
 The private sector simply isn’t up to the task.”